rizinorg/cutter/README.md

 Cutter is developed on OS X, Linux and Windows.
 The first release for users will include installers for all three platforms.

-## Documentation

-Proper documentation and website will be created before the first release.

 ## Help

 Right now the best place to obtain help from *cutter* developers and community is joining this telegram group: